saibing/bingo/README.md

 ### [vscode-go](https://github.com/Microsoft/vscode-go)

-Since vscode-go only supports go-langserver, you need to rename bingo to go-langserver and use bingo like go-langserver.
+Since vscode-go only support go-langserver by far, you need to rename bingo to go-langserver and use bingo like go-langserver.

 > please note the difference between the two parameters.